puppetlabs/facter/CONTRIBUTING.md

       code are much more likely to be merged in with a minimum of bike-shedding or requested changes.
-Ideally, the commit message would include information, and be in a form suitable for inclusion in the release notes for the version of Puppet that includes them.
+Ideally, the commit message would include information, and be in a form suitable for inclusion in the release notes for the version of Facter that includes them.

       Please also check that you are not introducing any trailing